Google I/O 2024: What to expect - ExBulletin

 Google I/O 2024: What to expect

-Developer season has officially begun, and Google I/O 2024 is just one day away.
-The short answer to the question of what to expect is two letters.
-It's “AI”.
+Google I/O 2024 kicks off today at Shoreline Amphitheater in Mountain View, with one day left of developer season officially starting.
+The simple answer to the question of what to expect is AI.
 Google I/O?
 Similar to Google A/I. Over the past few years, nearly every Google announcement has included an element of artificial intelligence/machine learning, but this time CEO Sundar Pichai will be sick of the subject by the time he leaves the stage.

-Things begin May 14 at 10 a.m.
-Pacific Time.
+Things start today, May 14th at 10am Pacific Time.
 When you think of an event, it's the big keynote that comes to mind.
 Find out how we're furthering our mission to organize the world's information and make it universally accessible and useful, according to Google.
 In this keynote address, the former skydiver famously bought for a shilling the revolutionary augmented reality called Google Glass that we all wear every day.

 A few hours later, there will be a developer keynote at 1:30pm PT.
 Google explains it this way: Learn about Google's latest developer tools and discover how they fuel innovation and improve productivity.
 It can be a little shaky, especially if you can't speak to your development skills.